Kenya Population Pyramid (2025)

 Kenya Demographics

-Kenya's population has quadrupled since 1970, growing from 11.4 million to 57.5 million people
+Kenya's population has grown by 156% since 1970, expanding from 11.3 million to 55.1 million people through improved healthcare and economic development

-The median age has increased by 6.7 years since 1970
+The median age has increased by 4.2 years since 1970, yet Kenya maintains one of Africa's youngest population profiles

 Historical Demographic Changes